f20/folder-control/README.md

 folder-control
 ==============

-A set of Perl scripts for file cataloguing, backup and file-level deduplication
+This is a set of Perl scripts for file cataloguing, backup and file-level deduplication.

+Sorry for lack of documentation.

+Franck Latrémolière
+12 October 2014